 We don’t live in a one-size-fits-all world.
 Look around your next troop meeting, and you’ll see Scouts and leaders of all sizes and shapes.
 (As a portly friend likes to say, round is a shape!)

 That’s usually a good thing, but when it comes to those congratulatory letters that are a highlight of many Eagle courts of honor, size can be a problem.
 You’ve probably noticed something about those letters, cards, and similar items: they’re all different sizes.
 While most tend to be letter size, a few are closer to postcard size, and there’s often one (like a proclamation from your mayor) that’s legal size.

 The size variation makes presenting them at the court of honor difficult.
 You could put them in a scrapbook, of course, but that would mean leaving out or folding oversized items.
 An easier—and cheaper—solution is to put them in a legal-size expanding wallet.
-These cardstock wallets, which cost under $5 at office supply stories, look something like oversized file folders with flap closures.
+These cardstock wallets, which cost under $5 at office supply stores, look something like oversized file folders with flap closures.
 The ones I’ve used are bright red and feature elastic loops to hold the flaps down; others have Velcro fasteners.
 Add an Eagle Scout decal to the flap, and you have a presentation item that’s as nice as the letters it contains.

 For more great ideas, check out my ebook, Showtime: 45 Top Tips from EagleBook.com and The Eagle Court of Honor Book; it costs just $2.99 and is available for immediate download from both EagleBook.com and Amazon.com.